jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 ## Binomial Distribution

-Binomial distribution are based on discrete results from discrete events, like flipping a coin `n` times.
-From Wikipedia, a "binomial distribution with parameters n and p is the discrete probability distribution of the number of successes in a sequence of n independent experiments, each asking a yes–no question, and each with its own Boolean-valued outcome"
+Binomial distributions are based on discrete results from discrete events, like flipping a coin `n` times.
+From Wikipedia, a "binomial distribution with parameters n and p is the discrete probability distribution of the number of successes in a sequence of n independent experiments, each asking a yes-no question, and each with its own Boolean-valued outcome"

 #### Plot

-Let's say with run something with 100 trials, each of which has a 10% change of happening.
+Let's say with run something with 100 trials, each of which has a 10% chance of happening.
 To run that experiment, we can do:

 ```python